 |2015||Get Up, Stand Up.
 For Music|

 |2013||Creativity – The Next Generation|

 World Intellectual Property Day is a featured topic in the UPSC Exam.

 |Candidates can complement their preparation of UPSC General Studies-III from the links given below:|

 Seven Interesting Facts about Copyright Law of India

 - The Copyright Act of 1957 was the first legislation regarding Copyright in Independent India.
-To this date the law has been amended six time (latest being the Copyright Amendment Act, 2012)
+To this date, the law has been amended six times (the latest being the Copyright Amendment Act, 2012)

 - India is a member of some of the most important international conventions, such as the Universal Copyright Convention.
 These international bodies deal with anything regarding copyright laws.

 - The rights covered under the Copyright laws include: – the right to reproduce copyrighted work, communicate your work to the public, adaptation and translation of the work.

 - The Indian Copyright Laws protect literary works, musical works, dramatic works, artistic works, sound recordings and cinematography.